 I undertook two years of postgraduate research at the Edinburgh Breast Unit under the supervision of Professor Mike Dixon.
 I have been a consultant in the Edinburgh Breast Unit since 2011.
 I am currently acting as Clinical Director and have managerial responsibility for a team of a dozen surgeons.
 Collectively we treat almost 1000 new breast cancers annually.

-I manage a significant number of new cancers detected via the Scottish Breast Screening Programme.
+I am also the surgical lead for the South East Scotland Screening Programme from where a large proportion of cancers are detected.
 I have a very keen interest in neoadjuvant endocrine therapy and subsequent breast conservation surgery employing both well-established and novel oncoplastic techniques.
 I work very closely with other disciplines including pathology, radiology, oncology and clinical genetics.
 I currently chair the Quality Improvement Team for the breast unit and have a keen interest in the safe streamlining and improvement of patient care pathways.

 Fellow of the Royal College of Surgeon of Edinburgh

 Member of The Association of Breast Surgeons

 I continue to have an active interest in research and teaching at both undergraduate and postgraduate level.
 Current research programmes include the investigation of new inhibitors of intracellular signalling as well as testing novel devices for the intra-operative assessment of tumour margins.

 Consultant Breast Surgeon, Edinburgh Breast Unit, Western General Hospital, Edinburgh